 Know Before You Go

 There are always guides who are willing to help stationed near the entrance.
-If you attend the place, do not forget to ask them for the hanging ghost that appears on the back stairs—it's the building's most famous ghost.
+If you attend the place, do not forget to ask them about the hanging ghost that appears on the back stairs—it's the building's most famous ghost.

 Once a month, the city museums open at night.
 On that special day, this allows access to the restricted areas of the first floor that house paintings, stained glass, and period furniture.